Product Sales Report Pro

 ◦ Only Products With Field: If you enable this option and specify a product meta field and condition, only products matching the specified condition will be counted in the report.
 For variable products, only the parent product is filtered (not individual variations). ◦ Product Variations: Select “Group product variations together” to treat all variations of a product as the same product, or “Report on each variation separately” to treat each variation as a separate product.

-◦ Include products with no sales matching the filtering criteria: Check this option if you want the report to list all products matching the product filtering criteria, including those with no sales matching the order filtering criteria during the report time period.
+◦ Include products with no sales matching the filtering criteria: Check this option if you want the report to list all products matching the product filtering criteria, including those with no sales matching the order filtering criteria during the reporting period.
 If product variations are reported on separately, all product variations with no sales matching the order filtering criteria will be listed as well.

 ◦ Include unpublished products: Check this option to include products with any post status, instead of only the statuses included by default for the current user.